Bexprt/bexprt.github.io/_posts/2022-12-2-cnaz-infra.md

 ---
-title: "Episode 1: The Infrastructure"
+title: "Cloud Native on Azure - Episode 1: The Infrastructure"
 categories:
   - Cloud Native on Azure
 tags: